Kekhrie42/grade_scrapper/README.md

 2. Ensure that the CSV columns are formatted as shown in the provided screenshot, with headers: 'First Name', 'Last Name', 'SID', and 'Email'.
 If the format matches, proceed to the next steps.
 Otherwise, adjust the code within the `extract_student_data()` function accordingly.
 3. In the `main()` function, within the `-i` mode, update the `csv_file` variable to match the name of your downloaded CSV file.
 4. Execute the grading program.
 When prompted for an input mode, enter `-i`.
 5. The program will generate a score file.
-You can customize the output file's name in the `main()` function under the `-i` mode.
+You can customize the output file's name in the `main()` function under the `-i` mode called `output_name`

 ### Merge Step:
 1. For merging, open the `main()` function and locate the `-m` mode.
-Set the `initial_file` variable to the name of the initial score file from the initial run.
+Set the `initial_file` variable to the name of the initial score file from the initial run (or any score file).
 2. Download the latest CSV file from Gradescope and update the `csv_file` variable in the `main()` function under `-m` mode to the new CSV file's name.
 3. This mode will output another file.
-You can rename this output file within the `-m` mode section.
+You can rename this output file within the `-m` mode section called `merged_final`.

 ### Aggregate Step:
 1. To aggregate quiz scores, select a pre-existing score file.